Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: Background

 If $\delta^*(q_0, w) \in F^{\top}$, then we say that $\mathcal{A}$ \textbf{accepts} $w$.
-Similarly, $\delta^*(q_0, w) \in F^{\bot}$, then we say that $\mathcal{A}$ \textbf{rejects} $w$. $\mathcal{A}$ is called a \textbf{plan DFA} if its final states are sink states, i.e., $\forall q \in F , \forall a \in \Sigma . \delta(q, a) = q$. \end{my_definition}
+Similarly, $\delta^*(q_0, w) \in F^{\bot}$, then we say that $\mathcal{A}$ \textbf{rejects} $w$. $\mathcal{A}$ is called a \textbf{plan DFA} if its final states are sink states, i.e., $\forall q \in F , \forall a \in \Sigma , \delta(q, a) = q$. \end{my_definition}

-\begin{my_remark} DFAs can be minimized to a canonical form up to a state isomorphism using Hopcroft’s algorithm~\cite{hopcroft1971n}, denoted by $\operatorname{minimize}(\mathcal{A})$.
-Notice that all minimized co-safety DFAs with non-empty languages have a single accepting state, denoted by $\top$, as their accepting states are all sink states.
-We denote the single state accepting DFA by $\mathcal{A}_\top$ and the rejecting one by $\mathcal{A}_\bot$. \end{my_remark}
+DFAs can be minimized to a canonical form (up to a state isomorphism) using the algorithm of \cite{hopcroft1971n}, denoted by $\operatorname{minimize}(\mathcal{A})$.
+All minimized plan DFAs with nonempty accepted or rejected languages have single accepting or rejecting states, denoted by $\top$ or $\bot$, respectively, as their final states are all sink states.
+We denote the single-state accepting DFA by $\mathcal{A}_\top$ and the rejecting one by $\mathcal{A}_\bot$.
+Note that the approach presented in this paper is agnostic to the syntax of DFAs and can be trivially extended to other syntactic forms, e.g., \emph{compositional DFAs} from \cite{yalcinkaya24compositional}.

-We use DFAs to represent temporal tasks, which can be understood as a \emph{plan}, encoding the long-term behavior of the policy.
-However, one can define multiple DFAs for the same task, i.e., DFAs, without any additional assumptions, are not canonical task representations, addressed next.